allison-blumenthal/studio-star-client/README.md

 - Upon first login, the user registers for the app as a teacher or student.
 If a teacher, they create and name their studio.
 If a student, they select one or more teachers to enroll with.
 - Teachers have a roster page showing all students enrolled in their studio, who they can unenroll at any time.
 - From the roster page, teachers can navigate to a student's page and CRUD assignments, and tasks within assignments.
-- Students each have a personal assignment page allowing them to view all assignments and tasks.
+- Students have a personal assignment page allowing them to view all assignments and tasks created by their teacher.
 - On each task, students (and teachers) can choose stickers to log practicing.
 Once the practice goal on a task has been met, the task updates to "complete."
-- Both user types can view a profile page with their user details.
+- Both teachers and students can view a profile page with their user details.

 ## Relevant Links <!-- Link to all the things that are required outside of the ones that have their own section -->
 - [ERD](https://drawsql.app/teams/nss-e21/diagrams/studio-star-erd)